 [For help ordering, we’ve got a great list of French café vocabulary and some etiquette at the end of this article.]

 To understand and appreciate French café culture, it helps to know a little something about its history.

 France’s coffee culture actually starts in Venice (or, well, with some Venetian merchants who brought it over into Marseille, France).

 However, it didn’t really take off until King Louis XIV popularized it.
 A powerful Sultan came to visit him, bearing the dark, bitter elixir.
-You can think of Louis as a 17th century version of what we call an influencer, since history remembers him as curious and highly influential to the rest of nobility.
+You can think of Louis as a 17th-century version of what we call an influencer since history remembers him as curious and highly influential to the rest of the nobility.